Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Introduction

+Furthermore, as will be important for our applications, we extend the domain of definition of the Deligne-Getzler $\infty$-groupoid to \emph{complete} $L_\infty$-algebras (by which we mean, essentially, inverse limits of towers of nilpotent $L_\infty$-algebras), and we show that our main results generalize to this setting.

+We remark that the inclusion of $\gamma_\bullet(\gl)$ into the nerve $\MC_\bullet(\gl)$ is a homotopy equivalence (see \S\ref{sec:getzler}), so our results could as well have been stated for the nerve.
+For the proofs, however, Getzler's formulas for the horn fillers in $\gamma_\bullet(\gl)$ will play a role.

-Our main application is within the rational homotopy theory of mapping spaces.
-The key to this application is the following result. \begin{theorem} Let $X$ be a connected space and let $Y$ be a nilpotent space of finite $\QQ$-type.
-If $A$ is a differential graded algebra model for $X$ and $L$ is an $L_\infty$-algebra model for $Y$, then there is a homotopy equivalence of Kan complexes
+While Theorem \ref{thm:main1} and its corollaries should have independent interest, the application that originally motivated us is within the rational homotopy theory of mapping spaces.
+The key to this application is the following observation. \begin{theorem} Let $X$ be a connected space, let $Y$ be a nilpotent space of finite $\QQ$-type and let $Y_\QQ$ be its $\QQ$-localization.
+If $A$ is a commutative differential graded algebra model for $X$ and $L$ is an $L_\infty$-algebra model for $Y$, then there is a homotopy equivalence